Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Hicksville House Divide: A Family Arbitration Story

-Background: James Henderson, 58, and his sister Linda Henderson, 54, inherited the house after their mother’s passing in September 2022.
+Background: the claimant, 58, and his sister Linda Henderson, 54, inherited the house after their mother’s passing in September 2022.
 The property was appraised at $520,000 in December 2022, yet the siblings disagreed sharply on whether to keep, sell, or divide its value.
 James wanted to keep the house, hoping to renovate and live there with his young family, while Linda intended to sell and split the proceeds to fund her new business venture.

 The Dispute: By March 2023, discussions deteriorated.
 Linda’s push to sell clashed with James’ refusal to agree unless compensated fairly for his plan and emotional attachment.
 She demanded $260,000 in cash — half the value — but James only had $150,000 liquidity.
 The siblings' communication became strained, and after a failed mediation attempt in April, they agreed to arbitration to avoid escalating legal fees and public conflict.